The opposite of being a superhero is being human.

 What comes after ambition?

 “Women are in the midst of a revolutionary reckoning with our ambitions.
 We’re not resigning en masse—because who can afford to quit her job in this economy?!—but we are trying to figure out a new set of goals and guidance for our professional lives.
 Thanks to long-simmering inequality and stubborn sexism, clarified by the pain of the pandemic, our definitions of success increasingly lie outside the realm of work.
-We are waking up to the fact that our jobs are never going to love us back.
-And we are trying to adjust accordingly.”
+We are waking up to the fact that our jobs are never going to love us back.”

 The Soft-Girl Revolution